storj-archived/storjshare-gui/CONTRIBUTING.md

 Contributing
 ============

 Greetings, hacker!
-Thanks for you interest in contributing to DriveShare!
+Thanks for you interest in contributing to Storj Share!
 Before you get started, we have a few guidelines relating to style and coding conventions.